rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 If a collection includes born-digital files stored on the donor's current computer, the curator should notify the Head of Collection Services and the Digital Archivist at least two weeks in advance of any packing trip in order to allow time to plan and gather information and fill out the Born Digital Acquisitions [content](https://emory.box.com/s/xysd8qt76libb81gjgc8g23lza6qj409) and [technical](https://emory.box.com/s/6orsm5gbipf6zqk5xh80onh0lxazq4h2) surveys.

-Collection Services members should submit a report of all packing trips [create and link] to the Head of Collection Services to be shared with the accessioning team.
+Collection Services members should submit a report of all packing trips to the Head of Collection Services to be shared with the accessioning team.
 The report will include the container list made while on site, a general report of the physical space and how the records were created and used, and a high level collection analysis indicating potential series, along with any photographs they took of the collection before and during packing.

 ### 14.1.2 Packing Supplies